DevC-Kingston/team14/README.md

 ## Built With - provide the tech stack used

-* Node JS - backend
+* Node JS - Backend
 * Express - API Framework
 * Heroku Hosting